 "There is nothing worthy of remark either in their architecture or decorations."
 That was the opinion of Major Jonathan Forbes in his Eleven Years in Ceylon (1840).
-It's not quite fair, but there's this much truth in it: The Kandyans in 1800 were no longer building to the standards of their ancestors.
-We look here at some of their handiwork and then at the last refuge of the last of their kings.
+It's not fair, but there's this much truth in it: the Kandyans in 1800 were no longer building to the standards of their ancestors.
+We look here at some of their later handiwork and then at the last refuge of their last king.

-Here's part of the maligawa, or royal palace, of the last king.
-Its relation to the Temple of the Tooth is shown well here, but the picture isn't a fair representation of what the building really looked like, because it's been stripped of the massive veranda that once wrapped it.
+Here's part of the maligawa or royal palace of the last king.
+Its relation to the Temple of the Tooth is shown well here, but the picture isn't a fair representation of what the palace in its prime looked like, because it's been stripped of the massive veranda that once wrapped it.

 Another set of capitals.

 We've driven east for about an hour to the small town of Medamahanuwara, then walked for 10 minutes to this stone monument.
 The path is poorly marked, because this isn't a place dear to Kandyan hearts: it's where their last king, fleeing Kandy and seeking refuge, instead surrendered to trackers who turned him over to British captivity.
 Indeed, were it up to the Kandyans, there would be no monument at all.
 The stone was instead placed by the government agent in Kandy in 1908, almost a century after Sri Wikrama Rajasinha was captured in 1815.
 He was taken to exile in India, where he died in 1830.